Instagram has 1 billion users.

 While it’s hugely valuable to your company when followers leave comments (it means you’re hitting the target and engaging your audience), the opposite is true, too.

-If people cared enough to stop and leave a comment, please care enough about your prospects to actually respond.
+If people cared enough to stop and leave a comment, please care enough about your customers and prospective buyers to respond.

 Becoming a pro hashtagger takes some time.

-First, you must learn what common hashtags are used for your industry.
+First, you have to learn what common hashtags are used for your industry.
 Then you need to understand which hashtags are effective and which ones are a waste of hashtag space.

 The easiest way to do this is by finding out what your competitors are doing.